-Capability Assessment Methods GMP Knowledge Outlines the components of effective collaboration and team working Т, С 1 Describes the roles and responsibilities of members of the healthcare team Т, С 1 Outlines factors adversely affecting a practitioner's performance and methods to rectify these С 1 Skills
+Capabilities Assessment Methods GMP Knowledge Outlines the components of effective collaboration and team working T, C 1 Describes the roles and responsibilities of members of the healthcare team T, C 1 Outlines factors adversely affecting a practitioner's performance and methods to rectify these С 1 Skills Provides good continuity of care T, C, I 1, 3, 4 Performs accurate attributable note-keeping including electronic clinical record systems T, C, I 1, 3 Prepares patient lists with clarification of problems and ongoing care plan T, C, I, M 1 Gives comprehensive handover between shifts and areas of care, developing a problem list T, C, I, M 1, 3

-Provides good cont inuity of care T, C, I 1, 3, 4 Performs accurate attributable note-keeping including electronic clinical record systems T, C, I 1, 3 Prepares patient lis ts with clarification of problems and ongoing care plan T, C, I, M 1 Gives comprehensi ve handover between shifts and areas of care, developing a problem list T, C, I, M 1, 3 Education aDeterioratinHigh quality ng performance of colleagues (e.g. stress, fatigue) T, C, I 1, 2, 3 Participates in mult idisciplinary team meetings Т, С, І 3 te supervision to less experienced colleagues T, C, M 3 Behaviours - Encourages an oper safety of team worl n environment to foster concerns and issues about the functioning and king Т, С, М 3 Recognises limits o f own professional capability and only practices within these Т, С, М 2 Recognises and res pects the request for a second opinion T, C, M 3 T, C, M 3 Recognises the imp when a patient is di ortance of prompt and accurate information sharing to receiving team scharged from ICU. Т, С, І, М 3 Scope of Practice ls able to perform independently Works well within the multidisciplinary team and recognises when ass from the relevant team member.
-Demonstrates awareness of own contribution to patient safety within outline the roles of other team members.
-Keeps records up-to-date and legible and relevant to the safe progress Hands over care in a precise, timely and effective manner Demonstrates ability to discuss problems within a team to senior colle Provides an analysis and plan for change.
-Demonstrates ability to work with the virtual team to develop the ability variety of different teams - for example the ward team and the infect and to contribute to discussion on the team's role in patient safety.
-Developing the leadership skills necessary to deliver more effective and n a team and is as of the patien eagues.
-Ility to work we tion control tea able to ht. ell in a
+Danaanatuutaa laa aloughing and a group and an earlies the afallousing a group and dership and management in the following areas: and training 1.00 ing performance of colleagues (e.g., stress, fatigue) T, C, I 1, 2, 3 High quali andover of care between shifts and teams Participates in mu ıltidisciplinary team meetings T, C, I 3 Provides appropri ate supervision to less experienced colleagues T, C, M 3 Behaviours Encourages an o safety of team wo pen environment to foster concerns and issues about the functioning and orking T, C, M 3 Recognises limits of own professional capability and only practices within these T, C, M 2 Recognises and re espects the request for a second opinion T, C, M 3 Recognises the im nportance of induction for new members of a team T, C, M 3 Recognises the im portance of prompt and accurate information sharing to receiving team when T, C, I, M 3

+Scope of Practice Works well within the multidisciplinary team and recognises when assis stance is rec quired from the relevant team member Demonstrates awareness of own contribution to patient safety within outline the roles of other team members a team and d is able to Keeps records up-to-date and legible and relevant to the safe progres s of the pati ient Is able to Hands over care in a precise, timely and effective manner perform Demonstrates ability to discuss problems within a team to senior collection. aques independently Provides an analysis and plan for change 9 Demonstrates ability to work with the virtual team to develop the ability to work well in a varietv of different teams.
+For example, the ward and the infection control team discussion on the team's role in patient safety , 5 Developing the leadership skills necessary to deliver more effective and l safer care 1 - Developing the leadership skills hecessary to deliver more effective disc a saidi dale

-3.9 Principles of quality and safety management
+3.9 Principles of Quality and Safety Management Objective:

-• To recognise the desirability of monitoring performance, learning from mistakes and adopting no blame culture in order to ensure high standards of care and optimise patient safety
+To recognise the desirability of monitoring performance, learning from mistakes, and adopting no blame culture in order to ensure high standards of care and optimise patient safety